Local derivative estimates for the heat equation coupled to the Ricci flow: Introduction

-where the constant $C_2$ depends only on the dimension. \end{thm} Compare Theorem 1.3 (b) in Han-Zhang [HZ], where an upper bound for the Hessian matrix of $u$ is obtained at points with certain distances away from the parabolic boundary.
+where the constant $C_2$ depends only on the dimension. \end{thm} Compare Theorem 1.3 (b) in Han-Zhang \cite{HZ}, where an upper bound for the Hessian matrix of $u$ is obtained at points with certain distances away from the parabolic boundary.
+One can also find a global Hessian estimate in the proof of Theorem 18.2 in \cite{H95} assuming an initial gradient bound.

 In Section 2 we prove Theorems 1.1 and 1.2, and derive similar estimates for higher derivatives.
-In Section 3 we extend some derivative estimates in Zhang [Z06], Cao-Hamilton [CH] and Bamler-Zhang [BZ] on compact manifolds to the noncompact case using Theorems 1.1 and 1.2.
-In Section 4 we get a slight improvement of some results in Kuang [Ku1] and [Ku2], and point out that combining this and results in Section 3 one can extend some results in Zhang [Z12a] and Bamler-Zhang [BZ] including distance distortion estimates and a backward pseudolocality theorem for Ricci flow on compact manifolds to certain noncompact manifolds.
+In Section 3 we extend some derivative estimates in Zhang \cite{Z06}, Cao-Hamilton \cite{CH} and Bamler-Zhang \cite{BZ} on compact manifolds to the noncompact case using Theorems 1.1 and 1.2.
+In Section 4 we get a slight improvement of some results in Kuang \cite{Ku1} and \cite{Ku2}, and point out that combining this and results in Section 3 one can extend some results in Zhang \cite{Z12a} and Bamler-Zhang \cite{BZ} including distance distortion estimates and a backward pseudolocality theorem for Ricci flow on compact manifolds to certain noncompact manifolds.
+Finally, in Section 5, which is an appendix, we recall Hamilton's construction of a comparison function and the application to (the first order derivative case of) Shi's local derivative estimates, which appear in \cite{H13}, and add some details for the higher order derivative case.